 There are two basic types of inpatient rehab centers:

 - Government– or state-funded facilities, which tend to be focused on providing help to people with low incomes and/or no health insurance to help pay for rehabilitation.
-Services at these facilities are either free or based on your income.
+Services at these facilities are either free or based on the income.
 They do not necessarily represent a low level of care because they are closely monitored to ensure that their staff is composed of qualified professionals and that they are providing mandated levels of rehabilitation care.

 What Happens in an Alcohol Inpatient Rehab Center?

 Although individual treatment regimens vary from center to center, an individual can expect the following when they check in for a period of inpatient alcohol treatment:

 - Initial examination.
 Because a patient’s health is the facility’s #1 priority, they will receive a full physical and psychological examination.
 This will help the doctors and counselors design a treatment program that is tailored to the person’s needs and that gives them the highest likelihood of success.

 - Detox.
 Unless an individual has gone through a detox program immediately prior to checking in, the first week of the stay in a residential alcohol treatment center will probably involve a period of medically-supervised detoxification.
 This is typically the most difficult part of recovery because the body has to deal with the physiological effects of stopping alcohol use.
 These effects can sometimes be unpleasant, so if necessary they are managed with the help of medications administered by physicians experienced in recovery.

 - Sleeping arrangements depend on the facility and its specific approach.
 Some inpatient alcohol rehab centers require patients to have roommates to avoid feelings of isolation; others offer private rooms.

 - Eating arrangements may similarly vary.
 Some facilities have group sit-down meals, and in others, patients have kitchens where they can prepare their foods.
 Be sure to let the staff know about any special nutritional needs one may have.